vhl/html-style-guide/README.md

 Anchors are great for navigation or displaying hidden information on a page.
 Using an anchor makes the element read as clickable to a screenreader so it is the preferred solution over a `<div>` or `<span>`.

-This element type first became valid in the HTML5 spec, so make sure your DOCTYPE isn't XHTML before use.
-If you're stuck in older HTML, use a link anchor tag.

 Reference: http://stackoverflow.com/questions/5292343/is-an-anchor-tag-without-the-href-attribute-safe

 #### Links